Brindavana: Production

 Principal shooting for Brindavana formally began on 16 February 2013, which happened to be the birthday of lead actor Darshan.
 Actors Ambareesh and V. Ravichandran were the chief guests invited for the launch at the Kanteerava Studios in Bangalore.
 The film marks the first Kannada production set to shoot in Iceland.

-Casting

-While Darshan and Karthika (in her first and only Kannada film to date) had the lead roles, the second female lead role was first offered to Vedhika Kumar Malayalam actress Muktha replaced her in the role, and still later it went to newcomer Milana Nagaraj.
+While Darshan and Karthika (in her first and only Kannada film to date) had the lead roles, the second female lead role was first offered to Vedhika.
+Malayalam actress Muktha replaced her in the role, and still later it went to newcomer Milana Nagaraj.

 Soundtrack

 The music was composed by V. Harikrishna and released by D-Beats.